 In the ancient religion of Italics and in the Mediterranean area, Diana is a Mother Goddess, the one who presides over life and death.
 Cicero defines her as Lucifera, "bringer of light", Horace invokes her as Virgin of mountains and forests and triformis, "three-shapes/forms", because within Her are the three phases of the moon: the full moon - the Mother, the moon in its manifested creative life force - the black moon - the Crone, symbol of death and transformation - and the waxing moon - the Maiden, the stretched bow of the Goddess which appears after the new moon as symbol of rebirth.

-13th of august - feast of Diana
+13th of August - Day of celebration dedicated to the Goddess Diana